mr-e7ro7/Raccoon-Zen/README.md

-bottom essentials + better workspace buttons
+bottom essentials(can be found at the bottom of other.css) + better workspace buttons

 <img width="316" alt="Screenshot 2025-05-20 at 12 16 05" src="https://github.com/user-attachments/assets/7690033f-c5fc-4377-a400-fbe645136849" />